 Professor Ewa Thompson – born 1937 in Kowno (now Lithuania).
 Research Professor of Slavic Studies at Rice University, Houston, USA.
 Winner of the Literary Award of the Union of Polish Writers Abroad for popularizing Polish culture and literature in the world (2015).
 Her books and articles are translated into Polish, Ukrainian, Belarusian, Russian, Italian, Croatian, Czech, Hungarian and Chinese.
 Among others she authored books titled: “Imperial Knowledge.
 Russian Literature and Colonialism” (2000) and “Understanding Russia.
 Holy Fool in Russian Culture” (1987).

 For on-site participants: please register HERE

-The lecture will also be broadcast live:
+The lecture will also be broadcast on-line: